vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

 to.items.head(3)

 ```

-the conversion process
+### The conversion of categorical data to number

 The conversion of categorical columns to numbers is done by simply replacing each unique level with a number
-The numbers associated with the levels are chosen consecutively as they are seen in a column, so there's no particular meaning to the numbers in categorical columns after conversion.except if you first convert a column to a Pandas ordered category you must provide the ordering
+The numbers associated with the levels are chosen consecutively as they are seen in a column, so there's no particular meaning to the numbers in categorical columns after conversion, except the first time, the first convert a column to a Pandas ordered category ordering must be provided.

 ```
 to.classes['ProductSize']